Nikkei vaults 9,000 for first time in 3 months

 "We think consensus expectations for F3/13 earnings will move up in reaction to 3Q results, and despite the stock's strong recent performance, we believe it is too soon to take profits," Morgan Stanley analyst Ryosuke Hoshino said in a note and kept his "overweight" on the company.

-Rival automaker Nissan Motor Co (7201.T) was up 2.4 percent ahead of its earnings report.
+Rival automaker Nissan Motor Co was up 2.4 percent ahead of its earnings report.

-Chipmakers jumped on news of likely major realignment in the troubled industry, with sources saying Renesas Electronics (6723.T), Fujitsu Ltd (6702.T) and Panasonic Corp (6752.T) were in talks to merge their system chip operations.
+Chipmakers jumped on news of likely major realignment in the troubled industry, with sources saying Renesas Electronics , Fujitsu Ltd and Panasonic Corp were in talks to merge their system chip operations.

 BANKS GAIN

-Other strong performers included Sumitomo Mitsui Financial Group (8316.T), Mitsubishi UFJ Financial Group (8306.T) and Mizuho Financial Group (8411.T), recovering further from last year's battering as the U.S. economic outlook brightens.
+Other strong performers included Sumitomo Mitsui Financial Group, Mitsubishi UFJ Financial Group and Mizuho Financial Group, recovering further from last year's battering as the U.S. economic outlook brightens.

 The three banks climbed between 1.6 and 2.6 percent.